PierreBedoucha/js-infrastructure/4_gulp-tasks/README.md

 * Minify the css file.
 * Make sure the web application uses correct css file.
 * Make sure the run task does the necessary steps in correct order!

+Did you notice that gulp tasks runs all the tasks concurrently?
+We need to give the gulp tasks dependencies to sort out order and return the stream to let gulp know the task is done!
+Find tips here: (https://github.com/gulpjs/gulp/blob/master/docs/recipes/running-tasks-in-series.md)
+If you have multiple streams in any of your gulp tasks, check this module to merge streams: (https://github.com/grncdr/merge-stream)